coreboot/coreboot/util/autoport/readme.md

 ## `c*_acpower` and `c*_battery`

 Which mwait states to match to which ACPI levels.
-Normall, there is no need to modify anything unless your device has very special power saving requirements.
+Normally, there is no need to modify anything unless your device has very special power saving requirements.

 ## `install_intel_vga_int15_handler`